 For the first implementation of a possible quality assurance process for human language service products we have investigated the SAE J2450 translation quality metric.
-This metric was slightly reshaped according to our specific needs within our deployment scenario, and integrated into the already existing language proofing tools.
-The application has now be proven for its suitability on a broader scope, and will also provide feedback to the SAE task force for future extension and amendments of the J2450 work.
+This metric was slightly reshaped according to our specific needs within our deployment scenario, and integrated into the already existing language proofing tool suite.
+The application has now be proven for its suitability on a broader scope, and it will also provide feedback to the SAE J2450 task force for future extension and amendments of the J2450 work.

-Employing the presented object model approach and the associated evaluation strategy also contributes to further study the feasibility and suitability of the introduction of a restricted controlled language for (automotive) service information.
-This has to be seen in combination with the representation of the service information content in a kind of human-language-neutral meta-language which could be embedded in a specialized set of XML markups (DTD for semantic tagging).
-The idea behind such an information markup language is the exploitation of multilingual generation based on CLs, that is the CL defines the capabilities (competence) of the generation module.
-This area is the envisaged subject of a Multidoc follow-up project.
+Employing the presented object model approach and the associated evaluation strategy also contributes to further study the feasibility and suitability of the introduction of a fully-fledged controlled language for (automotive) service information.
+This has to be seen in combination with the representation of the service information (linguistic) content in a kind of human-language-neutral meta-language which could be embedded in a specialized set of XML markups (DTD for semantic tagging).
+The idea behind such an information markup language is:

+- the exploitation of multilingual generation based on CLs.
+That is the CL defines the capabilities (competence) of the generation module for different languages. - the investigation of the potential of symbolic authoring which would abstract away from a particular formulation of an information element in a human language.

 On the research agenda we have put the exploration of further automating the different processes including the evaluation process through the deployment of machine intelligence.
-At this point, we think of machine learning capabilities based on neuronal networks for the implementation of so-called production and evaluation softbots (cf. [Schütz, 1997]).
+At this point, we think of machine learning capabilities based on neural networks for the implementation of so-called production and evaluation softbots (cf. [Schütz, 1997]).